-5.1 Channel Staging
+5.1 CHANNEL STAGING

 The following is a high-level list of the works that will occur as part of the Phase 1A/Phase 1B channel implementation and the anticipated timing.
 Note that the channel works in Items 1 to 5 are generally considered to be "urgent" / critical path, as the Region of Peel relies on the proposed diversion of flows to the rehabilitated channel to proceed with the G.E.
 Booth WWTP expansion.
-Drawings STG-1 and STG-2 illustrate the erosion and sediment control considerations and the staging details.
+Drawings STG-1, STG-2, and STG-3 illustrate the erosion and sediment control considerations and the staging details.

 - 1. Installation of erosion and sediment controls upon receipt of permits from approval agencies.
-It is proposed to apply for a single permit to cover the following works including those on the Region's property. - 2.
+It is proposed to apply for a single permit to cover the following works including those on the Region's property.
+Timing - Completed - 2.
 Haul road relocation the current / temporary TRCA haul road is anticipated to be in use until 2024.
-In the interim, the haul road must be shifted further west to allow for the existing corridor to be widened / regraded to match the proposed design.
-Timing Summer 2020. - 3.
+In the interim, the haul road must be shifted further west to allow for the existing corridor to be widened / re-graded to match the proposed design.
+Timing - Completed - 3.
 Watermain crossing as described in Section 4.4, the proposed 400mm watermain relocation can commence upon Region approval of the connection request.
-Timing Fall 2020 - 4.
+Timing - Fall 2020 - 4.
 Majority of Phase 1A channel construction, stabilization, and landscaping up to connection at Plasterform Inc. property line / existing temporary haul road bridge.
 Construction within LCPL property only (no berming on WWTP property).
 Trail construction on west side.
 This work will be completed in the dry.
-Timing Fall 2020 - 5.
+Timing - Permits received for preliminary earthworks Fall 2020, channel connection to be completed in Spring 2021 - 5.
 600mm storm sewer stub connection for woodland drainage as per Drawings SWM-1A/SWM-2A; berming / low flow channel connection to rehabilitated channel (i.e., "flipping flows" into new corridor).
-Timing: late fall / early winter 2020. - 6.
+Timing - TBD by Region of Peel - 6.
 District energy crossings if location agreed to with agencies, can proceed with channel construction; as open cut; however, additional coordination is required.
-Timing TBD.
-Can be tunneled if location will be confirmed following Phase 1A construction. - 7.
+Can be tunneled if location will be confirmed following Phase 1A construction.
+Timing - TBD - 7.
 The above construction works result in the "interim with bridge" floodplain conditions noted in Drawing FP-2. - 8.
 Creation of berm / landscaping on Region's property (east side of channel).
-Timing anticipated 2021; TBD by Region. - 9.
+Timing anticipated 2021; TBD by Region of Peel - 9.
 Removal of haul road (TRCA).
 Results in Phase 1B channel / "interim with no bridge" floodplain on Drawing FP-2.
-Timing anticipated 2024. - 10.
+Timing - anticipated 2024 - 10.
 Grading of swale connection from woodland to Phase 1B as per Drawings SWM-1/SWM-2 and removal of 600mm storm sewer from Drawings SWM-1A/SWM-2A.
 Works by Region.
-Timing post-2024. - 11.
+Timing - post-2024 - 11.
 Ultimate channel through Plasterform Inc. and LCPL lands.
-Timing to be determined.
+Timing TBD

-5.2 Erosion & Sediment Control
+5.2 EROSION & SEDIMENT CONTROL

 Erosion and sediment control will be implemented for all construction activities including tree removal, topsoil stripping, earthworks, and stockpiling of materials and will remain in place and functional until bare surfaces are stabilized.
-Genrally, the Phase 1A works will be completed in the "Dry" due to the low-flow channel bypass into the WWTP lands.
+Generally, the Phase 1A works will be completed in the "Dry" due to the lowflow channel bypass into the WWTP lands.
 This facilitates construction and minimizes risk of erosion and sedimentation during construction in the Phase 1 channel corridor.
-Adequate measuremens must be taken to prevent downstream impacts to the lake / connection to the Jim Tovey Lakeview Conservation Area.
+Adequate measurements must be takentopreventdownstreamimpactstothelake/connectiontotheJimToveyLakeviewConservationArea.

-The following meausres are recommeded for the channel construction as shown in Drawings STG-1 and STG-1:
+The following measures are recommended for the channel construction as shown in Drawings STG-1, STG-2, and STG-3: